JayaBotsa/Medical-Image-Segmentation/README.md

 # Medical-Image-Segmentation
 Detection and Segmentation of Intracranial Aneurysms using UNETR

 # Introduction
+Localized enlargements of the arterial blood arteries caused by vascular weakening are known as Cerebral Aneurysms.
+Aneurysmal Subarachnoid Hemorrhage (aSAH), resulting from the rupture of the blood vessel, is a life-threatening condition with a high percentage of mortality and morbidity.
+It can lead to cognitive impairment and have long-term effects if not identified in the early stages.
+Accurate detection of aneurysms is crucial for treatment or rupture avoidance.

+In order to address these challenges, early detection of aneurysms and the prevention of rupture are essential tasks for physicians.
+Developing and assessing a deep learning pipeline dedicated to automatically identifying and segmenting aneurysms can be immensely beneficial.
+Deep learning models such as Convolutional Neural Networks (CNNs) and Transformer architectures have shown advantages over manual methods, which are time-consuming, labor-intensive, and prone to human errors.

+Objective
+The aim of this thesis is to build a model capable of automatically detecting and segmenting intracranial aneurysms by following various pre- and post-processing steps.
+The model should be designed to work with limited data by incorporating different augmentations or utilizing pre-training techniques.

+# Experimental Setup
 This repository contains the code and experimental setup for a series of experiments conducted to determine the best model for segmenting aneurysms from a given dataset.
 Various patch sizes were tested with different algorithms, with the ultimate selection being a universally chosen patch size of 128×128×128 in order to cover most of the image space.
 The dataset was split into train-validation-test sets with a ratio of 75%-20%-25% to prevent overfitting and introduce independence in the model.

-# Experimental Setup
-Implementation Details
+# Implementation Details
 For both pretraining and fine-tuning, an Adam optimizer was utilized with an initial learning rate varying among different models and pretraining phases, typically ranging from 1e-3 to 1e-5.
 A constant decay rate of 1e-5 was employed, and a cosine scheduler was utilized for all models.
 The codebase was implemented using the MONAI library and PyTorch.
 Multi-GPU training was not utilized due to the capabilities of the available GPUs (Tesla A100 and Tesla V100-SXM2).

 # Development Environment